WhereJuly/70-playwright-hierarchy-reporter/readme.md

 # playwright-hierarchy-reporter

-A simple [custom](https://playwright.dev/docs/test-reporters#custom-reporters) Playwright reporter that prints test results hierarchically in the console in general similar to Vitest [verbose reporter](https://vitest.dev/guide/reporters.html#verbose-reporter).
+A simple [custom](https://playwright.dev/docs/test-reporters#custom-reporters) Playwright reporter that prints test results hierarchically in the console, generally, similar to Vitest [verbose reporter](https://vitest.dev/guide/reporters.html#verbose-reporter).

 It groups tests by project and test file on the same line, then indents nested suites and test cases, with pass/fail symbols.